 Mask & snorkel:

-I use a Cressi Sub Occhio Plus, and a Cressi Sub Super Occhio as a backup mask..
+I use a Cressi Sub Eyes Evolution, and a Cressi Sub Super Occhio Plus as a backup mask..
 I have gone for this brand as it is a better fit on my face than any of the other makes.
 Both have all the essentials for a freediving mask - ultra low volume, black silicone surround, and an easy to reach nose piece for equalising.
-The Occhio Plus has a larger field of view, with a similar volume to the older Super Occhio.

 My snorkel started life as a Sporasub model, and has since been shortened, and had the swivelling mouthpiece taped in one position.
 Nothing special, but it has a large diameter tube, and comfortable mouth piece.